Non-thermal particle acceleration in multi-species kinetic plasmas: universal power-law distribution functions and temperature inversion in the solar corona: A general transport equation for particle acceleration in unmagnetized plasmas

 We plot the resulting ion DF $f_{i 0}$ in Fig.~\ref{fig:fi_vs_t}.
 The electron DF has similar, albeit faster, evolution since $D^{(e)} \sim D^{(i)} {\left(m_i/Z m_e\right)}^2 \gg D^{(i)}$, and is plotted in Fig.~\ref{fig:fe_vs_t}.
-The maximum value of the diffusion coefficient is much larger for electrons than ions in the current setup, which significantly restricts the timestep (via the Courant condition) and total integration time in the former.
-Evidently, an initial Maxwellian-like DF develops an extended $v^{-5}$ tail followed by a $v^{-7}$ fall-off till $\omega_{\rmP e}/k_{\rm min}$, beyond which it forms a plateau and a Maxwellian fall-off.
-The ion DF, besides featuring these power-law tails, develops a break at the ion thermal speed as the bulk of the ions at $v \lesssim \sigma_e$ tries to Maxwellianize, since $D^{(i)} \ll \calD_2^{(i)}$ at small velocities.
+The maximum value of the diffusion coefficient is much larger for electrons than ions in the current setup, which significantly reduces the required timestep (via the Courant condition) and the total integration time for the electrons.
+Evidently, an initial Maxwellian-like DF develops an extended $v^{-5}$ tail followed by a $v^{-8}$ ($v^{-\alpha}$) fall-off till $\omega_{\rmP e}/k_{\rm min}$, beyond which it forms a plateau and a Maxwellian fall-off.
 The BL diffusion (drag) increases (decreases) the particle velocities, which is evident from the evolution around $\sigma_i$ at earlier times.
-The drive diffusion coefficient gradually develops the $v^{-5}$ and $v^{-7}$ tails at higher $v$.
+The drive diffusion coefficient gradually develops the $v^{-5}$ and $v^{-8}$ tails at higher $v$; the $v^4$ scaling of $D^{(\rms)}(v)$ yields the $v^{-5}$ tail, while the $v^{7}$ $(v^{\alpha-1})$ scaling gives rise to the $v^{-8}$ $(v^{-\alpha})$ one (see discussion below).
+The $v^{-3}$ fall-off of both drive and BL diffusion coefficients ensure a Maxwellian plateau at $v>\omega_{\rmP e}/k_{\min}$.
 Interestingly, the $v^{-5}$ tail appears in the ions even at $\sigma_i < v < \sigma_e$.
+This arises because (1) the drive diffusion coefficient shows a brief increasing trend with $v$ around the ion acoustic speed $c_\rms$ $(\approx \sigma_i)$ (see Fig.~\ref{fig:D_vs_v}, and) (2) we have adopted a representative drive strength such that $D^{(i)}\left(v \ll \sigma_i\right) = 10^{-2} \calD_2^{(i)}\left(v \ll \sigma_i\right)$, so the bulk of the ions at $v \lesssim \sigma_e$ tries to Maxwellianize; a stronger drive would tend to smooth out this feature.
 The origin of the power-law tails and the Maxwellian bulk and cut-off can be understood by working out the steady state solution to the quasilinear equation~(\ref{QL_eq}):